AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-rules-2026.md

 ## 3. Submission Guidelines

 <p align="justify">
 Each team is expected to submit a containerized version of their autonomous racing software stack.
-Submissions for each phase of the competition will be done separately.
+Submissions for each phase of the competition will be handled separately.
 </p>

 !!! note
     We expect that upon running your submitted container, all the necessary nodes should start up (the `autodrive_devkit` API we have included as well as your team's racing stack).
 Once we hit the `Connection Button` on the `Menu Panel` of AutoDRIVE Simulator, the simulated vehicle should start running.
 Please make sure that you include all the necessary commands (for sourcing workspaces, setting environment variables, launching nodes, etc.) within the `entrypoint` script (`autodrive_devkit.sh` file) provided within the `autodrive_roboracer_api` container.
 Please do **NOT** use `~/.bashrc` or other means to automate the algorithm execution!
 Competition organizers should be able to start additional bash session(s) within your submitted container (without your codebase executing every time a new bash session is initialized) for data recording and inspection purposes.
+Also, make sure to add detailed instructions to your [Docker Hub repository overview](https://docs.docker.com/docker-hub/repos/manage/information#repository-overview), which explains how to download (specific `tag`) and run your container image step-by-step.

 ### 3.1.
 Submission Requirements